 A cartilage graft means that your plastic surgeon will collect cartilage tissue from another part of your body, and incorporate that tissue when constructing and reshaping your nose.
-As mentioned above, cartilage can be found in many sites of your body.
-However, it is commonly harvested from the ribs, ears, or the nasal septum during rhinoplasty.
+We can find cartilage in many sites of our body, however, surgeons commonly harvest it from the ribs, ears, or the nasal septum during rhinoplasty.

-A cartilage grafting nose job is recommended for people who want to get an augmentation rhinoplasty to;
+A cartilage graft may be recommended for people who want to get an augmentation rhinoplasty to;

 - Raise their nasal bridge,